Pathway Tools Installation Guide

 - PathoLogic, used to create new PGDBs

-- APIs for programmatic querying in Java, Perl, and Lisp (the optional Java and Perl APIs are obtained from a third party)
+- APIs for programmatic querying in Python, Java, Perl, and Lisp (the optional Java and Perl APIs are obtained from a third party)

 Networking Environment -- Proxy Server: